Mariam-s/Mariam-Sari/README.md

 ##**BACKGROUND**

-I'm going to start by listing some facts that may or not be interesting to you.
+I'm going to start by listing some facts about what I like.
 I am a huge fan of I Prevail, Bring Me The Horizon, Rage Against the Machine, Of Mice & Men and $uicideBoy$.
-I also listen to heaps and heaps of music preferably rock, metal and the occasional rap music.
+I also listen to heaps of music preferably rock, metal and the occasional rap.

 **My interests in IT**